Libensemble/libensemble/README.rst

 given online at
 `Coveralls <https://coveralls.io/github/Libensemble/libensemble?branch=master>`_.

-Note for v0.2.0: The job_controller tests can be run using the direct-launch or Balsam job controllers.
+Note: The job_controller tests can be run using the direct-launch or Balsam job controllers.
 However, currently only the direct-launch versions can be run on Travis CI, which reduces the test coverage results.